fanyangxyz/fanyangxyz.github.io/_posts/2025-10-12-penrose-ii.md

 I didn't figure out a way to automatically do this.
 So I ended up making it a "game", where people can use the mouse to drag rhombuses and manually align them.
 You can try it [here](https://fanyangxyz.github.io/penrose-diy/).
-However, after ten months of pondering, now there is a "Align Rhombuses" button, which can do the job for you!
+However, after ten months of pondering, there is now an "Align Rhombuses" button, which can do the job for you!

 <div class="art">